sqlballs/MicrosoftFabricPre-Con/fabricoverview/01 - Introduction and Overview.md

 (<a href="https://github.com/sqlballs/MicrosoftFabricPre-Con/blob/main/frabricoverview/00%20-%20Pre-Requisites.md" target="_blank">Make sure you check out the <b>Pre-Requisites</b> page before you start</a>.
 You'll need all of the items mentioned there to be completed before you can proceed with the workshop.)

-You'll cover these topics in this module:
+You'll cover these topics in this Module:
 <dl>

   <dt><a href="#1.1" target="_blank">1.1 - Introduction of the course</a><dt>